 Everything that you need to get up and running with your new ODROID GO can be found inside the box itself, from the rubber buttons to the 10 little screws that you need to put it all together.
 There are only actually 14 different components to think about (13 if you discount the screws), so it’s not going to be too taxing for first-timers who want to try their hand at building a console.
 You can learn how to put the entire thing together and install your operating system via the Hardkernel website and their freely accessible 12-day setup course.
 There’s nothing to stopping you from doing the whole thing in one day if you’re feeling adventurous, but for some, small steps are much more comfortable.

-The Go-Play app is ready and waiting for you to download ROMs to your SD card and ‘go play’ as soon as you’ve built your console, (check out our dedicated article on how to install ROMs if you need any help), but the real excitement comes from trying your hand at coding with Arduino.
+The Go-Play app is ready and waiting for you to download ROMs to your SD card and ‘go play’ as soon as you’ve built your console, but the real excitement comes from trying your hand at coding with Arduino.
 No, that isn’t a lower evolution of the legendary ice bird, but it’s just as impressive once you get to grips with it.